 Earning less than your spouse

 The alimony award is normally calculated based on two significant factors: the earnings of the asking and the income of the paying spouse.
 Thus, you may escape the payment of alimony if you earn less or about the same amount as your spouse.
+Also their is no predefined divorce alimony calculator and the alimony payments or alimony deductions vary from scenario to another.

 1. If you got married for a short period of time